 Fireworks combine awe-inspiring visuals with pulse-pounding sound to create dramatic, can’t miss effects.
 Yet while we “ooh” and “aah” at these colorful explosions, our animals are often more frightened than enlightened.

-In this week’s post, DogWatch has compiled information from dog experts across the country to help you prepare your dog for this year’s Independence Day fireworks shows.
+In this week’s post, DogWatch has compiled information from dog experts across the country to help you prepare your dog for the holiday fireworks shows.
 We have also looked into another related summer-themed fear common among pets – thunderstorms – and will share those tips with you as well.
 Your dog may never love fireworks as much as you do, but you can still help him or her stay calm and happy on this most exciting day of the summer.
-Read More
+Read post »